-Before starting the engine, fill the crankcase with the proper weight/grade of oil, as recommended by the engine manufacturer's maintenance instructions.
-The necessity of using the correct oil, and keeping the crankcase full cannot be overemphasized.
+Before starting the engine, check oil level.
+If low, fill with the proper weight/grade of oil, as recommended by the engine manufacturer's maintenance instructions.
+The necessity of using the correct oil, and keeping the crankcase full cannot be over emphasized.

-The governor on this engine generator set has been filled with oil at the factory.
-Check the oil level prior to operating.
-Simply remove the oil level pipe plug on the end of the governor, if the oil is up to this level reinstall the plug securely.
-If the oil is not up to this level additional oil must be added.
+The governor on this engine-generator set has been filled with oil at the factory, check the oil level prior to operating.
+Simply remove the oil level pipe plug on the end of the governor, if the oil is up to this level, reinstall the plug securely.
+If the oil is not up to this level, additional oil must be added.
 The fill hole for adding oil is located on the top of the governor just behind the belt pulley.
 Fill the governor through this fill hole until oil starts to run out of the oil level plug hole on the end of the governor.
-Use the same grade of oil as that used in the crankcase.
+Use the same grade of oil as used in the crank case.